rbw/flask-journey/examples/full/README.rst

 This example shows how a structured Flask application can utilize the Flask-Journey extension for:

-- Simple route / blueprint management
+- blueprint management
-- Deserialization
-- Validation
+- (de)serialization
-- Marshalling
+- validation

-Note that the **routes** endpoint uses the regular ``route`` decorator from ``flask.Blueprint``.
+Note that the **routes view** uses the regular ``route`` decorator from ``flask.Blueprint``.
 This is intentional to show that Flask-Journey works seamlessly with vanilla Flask blueprints.

 Preparations